USGS-R/drb-inland-salinity-ml/README.md

 ## Access to credentials when using a container
 Singularity should be able to access the credentials without any extra steps because it uses the same file system as the host.
-Docker, however, does not use the host file system and would therefore the credentials file would need to be mounted from the host onto the Docker file system.
+Docker, however, does not use the host file system and therefore the credentials file would need to be mounted from the host onto the Docker file system.
+To do this, you can paste the `.aws/credentials` file into the mounted repository directory and add the following environment variable to the `_targets.R` script:
+`Sys.setenv(AWS_SHARED_CREDENTIALS_FILE = "./credentials")`

 # Building locally
-Most of the time you shouldn't have to build the pipeline locally - you usually will be building it with S3 as the repository (see above).
-If for some reason that is needed for a particular file, you can add `repository = 'local'` to that targets argument.
-To build the full pipeline locally, you can change the `repository` option in `tar_objects_set` in the \_targets.R file.
+Most of the time you shouldn't have to build the pipeline with locally stored targets - you usually will be building it with S3 as the repository (see above).
+If for some reason local builds are needed for a particular target, you can add `repository = 'local'` to that `tar_target()`'s argument.
+To build the full pipeline locally, you can change the `repository` option in `tar_objects_set` in the `_targets.R` file.
 WARNING - this will trigger a rebuild of all targets.

 # References